pragayshourya/Data_repo_reconstruction_grace/README.md

-# Data_repo_reconstruction_grace
+# Data Repository:
-The following repository contains the datasets used in the study "Bridging the gap in GRACE/GRACE-FO using Deep Learning"
+The following repository contains the datasets used in the study "Bridging the gap in GRACE/GRACE-FO using Deep Learning."